maim-lain/renpy/dating-sim.md

 <br>

-Next you'll want to add a method to the class that will level up a girl and set her next event, instead of creating long level_up labels for each girl.
+Next you'll want to add a method to the class that will level up a girl and set her next event, instead of creating verbose level_up labels for each girl.
 ```renpy
 def level_up(self):
     if self.level <= 5: